ProbitJK/Dotfiles/README.md

 * Shell: Bash
 * Screenshot tool: Grim + Slurp
 * Lock: Swaylock
-* Brightness control: Light
+* Brightness control: Light + gammastep
 * Notification manager: SwayNotificationCenter
-* Menu: dmenu (native wayland options are probably better but I am used to this)
+* Menu: dmenu (native wayland options are probably better, but I am used to this)
 * Music/Videos: mpv + yt-dlp
 * Image viewer: feh

-Some of the keybindings have been changed/disabled so read the configs before using them.
-Also, I have been unable to get waybar tray and keyboard-state widgets to work for some reason.
+Some keybindings have been changed/disabled so read the configs before using them.
+Also, I have been unable to get keyboard-state widgets to work for some reason.
 The LaTeX plugins in neovim will work only if you have LaTeX installed.

-Some other applications that I am using that might interest you are Zotero (for keeping track of papers read), Anaconda (for python/scientific computing), ani-cli (to watch anime), manga-cli (to read manga), Joplin (note taking app with markdown and LaTeX support).
+Some other applications that I am using that might interest you are Zotero (for keeping track of papers read), Anaconda (for python/scientific computing), ani-cli (to watch anime), manga-cli (to read manga), Joplin (note-taking app with markdown and LaTeX support).
 #### Note: Lots of the config files are frankensteins of multiple configs that I have found on reddit/github so expect a lot of garbage!